5.18.2012

 Strawberry Fields FOREVER

+There must be a simpler solution.
 After all, I'm just happy the strawberries are growing.

 5.08.2012

-One vase at a time.
+One Vase at a Time

-I have Siberian irises in bloom.
+Siberian irises are in bloom.

 piece.